 - The report will typically run slower, but especially for larger reports.
 Tabular Reports reports, in comparison, are much faster and more efficient for reporting servers.

-- The report won't allow detail lines to be added or removed automatically based on what data exists for the filters.
+- The report will not allow detail lines to be added or removed automatically based on what data exists for the filters.
 Data Cells create fixed reports that require more maintenance.

 - Data Cells are not portable to non-INTERJECT users unless using the export feature to remove the special formulas like jCell().

 This completes the initial walk-through detailing interactive reporting.
-Later in this wiki, we'll learn how to create reports and drills once INTERJECT has been integrated with ERP software.
+Later in this wiki, you will learn how to create reports and drills once INTERJECT has been integrated with ERP software.